-- Nurse-midwives

-- Nurse practitioners

-- Allopathic physicians (MDs)

-- Osteopathic physicians (DOs)
+- Nurse practitioner students will generally be allowed to use no more than four separate clinical sites for their direct clinical experiences.
+Clinical observation may be arranged for additional sites but will not count towards the nurse practitioner student's total clinical hours and must be approved by credentialing, RCF, and Clinical Director.

 - Suitable psychiatric mental health sites include but are not limited to:

 - Community Mental Health Centers

 - Intensive Outpatient Programs

 - Substance Abuse treatment centers

 - Private psychiatric offices

-- Crisis centers
+- o Crisis centers

-- Inpatient psychiatric units
+- o Inpatient psychiatric units

 - Telehealth opportunities

-- Integrated Behavioral Health in Primary care
+- o Integrated Behavioral Health in Primary care

 - Long-term Care Facilities